saif-corgi/oauth-sdk-go/README-en.md

 ```

 ###  4.2. <a name='ValidShop&&SignatureValid'></a>ValidShop&&SignatureValid
-When the merchant clicks the install button in the prompt, they will be redirected to the `redirect uri path` of your app service,see example below:
+When the merchant clicks the install button in the prompt, they will be redirected to the `redirect url path` of your app service,see example below:
 ```curl
 http://example.com/some/redirect_uri?code={authorization_code}&shop={store_name}.myshoplaza.com&hmac={hmac}
 ```